Coastal Walks Near Forresters Beach & Central Coast NSW

 How many people does the cottage sleep, and is it suitable for groups?

-Up to 10 guests across 4 bedrooms — ideal for extended families, two families travelling together, or a group of friends.
+Designed to sleep 10 guests comfortably across 4 bedrooms — ideal for extended families, two families travelling together, or a group of friends.
+With eight bunk beds in total, you could squeeze in a couple more if everyone is happy to share the facilities — perfect if you want to recapture the magic of childhood sleepover parties.
 Open-plan living and outdoor entertaining areas are designed for large groups.

 Is it suitable for a couples' romantic getaway?